hyoshioka0128/Devices-docs/surface/surface-support-portal.md

 ## Video demo

-This video provides an overview of the Surface Support Portal, showcasing its features for efficient device support and management:
+This video provides an overview of the Surface Support Portal, showcasing its features for efficient device support and management:<br><br>

 > [!VIDEO https://learn-video.azurefd.net/vod/player?id=9b26120e-bdd1-401f-89c6-f5481a48a6de]